Parenting Cost News

 Parent/guardian opens and manages account

-If your main goal is saving for college only, a 529 plan may still be a strong option.
-But if you want more flexibility, for example, helping your child with a first home or long-term savings, Trump Accounts may offer broader use.
+In many cases, families may choose to use both.
+If your main goal is saving for college only, a 529 plan may still be a better option for contributing your own funds.
+But if you want more flexibility and to collect the free $1,000, you should open a Trump Account.

 What Are the Benefits of Trump Accounts?